adibarbusoftlab/playgist/pages/en/about.md

 lang-ref: about
 ---

-This website is dedicated to exploring and sharing insights on two main topics that we're passionate about.
+This website is dedicated to exploring and sharing information about three main topics that we are passionate about.

+## 1. Tutorials and useful information about Android

+- How to update the Android operating system
+- How to factory reset your device
+- How to install and manage apps on your device

-### 1. Tutorials on How to use Google Play Store
+## 2. Tutorials on How to use Google Play Store

 - Where to find Google Play Store
 - How to download and install Google Play Store
 - How to update Google Play Store
-- How to install an application that is not available in Google Play Store
+- How to install an app that is not available in Google Play Store
 - Alternatives to Google Play Store for non-Android Devices
-- How to install and manage Android apps

-### 2. Tops with Android apps
+## 3. Tops with Android apps

-- Most popular and trending Google Play apps
 - Essential apps for your device
+- Most popular and trending apps and games
 - Reviews of Android apps and games

 This site uses cookies.
 You can read the Cookie Policy [here]({{site.baseurl}}{{site.t[page.lang].cookiePolicyPage.url}}).

-All personal information is subject to the protection rules outlined [here]({{site.baseurl}}{{site.t[page.lang].privacyPolicyPage.url}}).
+All personal information collected is subject to the protection rules outlined [here]({{site.baseurl}}{{site.t[page.lang].privacyPolicyPage.url}}).